...

 What is the definition of marriage in Texas?

-In Texas, marriage is defined as a legal union between one man and one woman or between two individuals of the same sex who meet the requirements set forth by the state.
+In Texas, marriage is legally defined as a union between one man and one woman or two individuals of the same sex who meet state requirements.

 What are the three elements of a common law marriage in Texas?